apache/cordova-docs/docs/en/edge/guide/getting-started/android/index.md

 `touch ~/.bash_profile; open ~/.bash_profile`

-- You need to add the path to your Android SDK platform-tools and tools directory.
-This example uses "/Development/android-sdk-macosx" as the SDK's install directory.
+- You need to add the path to your Android SDK `platform-tools` and `tools` directory.
+This example uses `/Development/android-sdk-macosx` as the SDK's install directory.
 Add the following line:

 `export PATH=${PATH}:/Development/android-sdk-macosx/platform-tools:/Development/android-sdk-macosx/tools`

 - Save the file and quit the text editor.
-- Execute your .bash_profile to update your PATH.
+- Execute your `.bash_profile` to update your PATH.

 `source ~/.bash_profile`